 Educational Interpretive Opportunities

 - Interpretive Programs

 - Park Resources

 The Boston Harbor Islands offer rustic camping within sight of downtown Boston.
 While you’re camping, you can see the sunrise over the harbor and experience the islands in a whole new light.
 Rustic camping means no flush toilets, showers, fresh water, electricity, telephones, or onsite supplies.
 So you’ll have to carry it all in, and carry it out.

-Yurts, individual and group campsites on Peddocks will be available for the 2013 summer season.
+Yurts, individual and group campsites on Peddocks.

 Call the Ranger Line for help in planning your trip: 617-223-8666